EarlTheCurl/homeassistant/README.md

 $ nano /etc/apt/sources.list
 ```

 Then add "universe" after each entry.
-This allows you to install packages such as python-pip.
+This allows you to install packages such as `python-pip`.
 It should look like this.
 ```
 deb http://archive.ubuntu.com/ubuntu bionic main universe deb http://archive.ubuntu.com/ubuntu bionic-security main universe